vm6502q/qrack.github.io/docs/theory.rst

       1 & 0
     \end{bmatrix}

-a question arises: how can this :math:`2\times2` matrix be applied against the :math:`1xN` matrix for N arbitrary entangled qubits, where the matrix is the :math:`x_n` probabilities from :eq:`3qb_prob`?
+a question arises: how can this :math:`2\times2` matrix be applied against the :math:`1xN` matrix for N arbitrary entangled qubits, where the matrix is the :math:`x_n` amplitudes from :eq:`3qb_amp`?

 .. math::